 Liancourt Rocks consists of two main islets and several smaller islets, created by volcanic activity.
-This link has a great comparison chart to help you select the best pillow for neck pain.
 The geographical location of this disputed territory is 87km southeast of Ulleungdo Island of South Korea and 157km northwest of Oki Island (Shimane prefecture) of Japan.
 The area is mostly inhabitable and has been administered by the South Koreans since the 1950s.
 South Korea maintains a Coast Guard station, a lighthouse, and a helicopter pad on the island decorated with (of course) the country's flag.

 Japan claims territorial rights to the Liancourt Rocks from a historical perspective.
 According to the Japanese Ministry Of Foreign Affairs, "In Japan, since Jinkichi Ohya and Ichibei Murakawa, who were both merchants of Yonago in the Houki-no-kuni region in the Tottori clan, received permission for passage to Utsuryo Island (then "Takeshima") from the Shogunate via the feudal lord of Tottori at the beginning of the Edo Period in the early 17th century, the two families took turns in traveling to Utsuryo Island once every year and engaging in activities such as harvesting abalone, hunting sea lions and the felling bamboo and other trees.
 Japan established the sovereignty of Takeshima by the beginning of the Edo Period, in the mid 17th century at the very latest."